deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/concepts-and-overview/configuration/secrets.md

 ## EncryptionConfiguration

 In order to encrypt secrets, you must create an **EncryptionConfiguration** object with a key and proper identity.
-Then, the kube-apiserver needs the **--encryption-provider-config** flag set to a previously configured provider, such as aescbc or ksm.
+Then, the kube-apiserver needs the **--encryption-provider-config** flag set to a previously configured provider, such as aes cbc or ksm.
 Once this is enabled, you need to recreate every secret, as they are encrypted upon write.
 Multiple keys are possible.Each key for a provider is tried during decryption.
 The first key of the first provider is used for encryption.
 To rotate keys, first create a new key, restart (all) kube-apiserver processes, then recreate every secret.

 https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data